elixir-europe/rdmkit/pages/contribute/page_metadata.md

 * `title`: Specify here the title of the page.
 This will be the H1 title (replacing the top level title using the # in markdown )

 * `description`: Short sentence about the page starting with a lowercase.
-This sentence is visualized when pages are automatically listed using a tag.
+This sentence is visualised when pages are automatically listed using a tag.

 * `contributors`: list here all the contributors that helped in establishing the page.
 This will be the full name of the person.
 Make sure that the person name that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory if you want to link the github id and other contact information.